Cross-validation Approaches for Multi-study Predictions: Discussion

 \section{Discussion}

-We studied a multi-study ensemble learning framework based on stacking for generalist and specialist predictions.
-We compared NDR ($\cvws$ and $\cvcs$) and DR methods for the selection of stacking weights of SPFs in the ensemble.
-We discussed oracle properties of the generalist PFs and provide a condition under which $\cvcs$ can outperform DR stacking in a linear regression setting.
-We also considered a penalization scheme to address difficulties in generalist and specialist predictions when some studies have small size.
-We illustrated these theoretical developments with simulations and applied our approach to predict mortality from environmental factors based on multi-state and multi-county datasets.
+We studied a multi-study ensemble learning framework based on stacking for generalist predictions.
+We compared CV and DR approaches for the selection of stacking weights of SPFs in the ensemble.
+We discussed oracle properties of the generalist PFs and provided a condition under which $\cvcs$ can outperform DR stacking.
+We illustrated these developments with simulations and applied our approach to predict mortality based on multi-state and multi-county datasets.

-We illustrated in examples that DR stacking is nearly identical to $\cvws$ for generalist predictions while $\cvcs$ is substantially different from both of them.
-We showed that the penalization scheme we introduced for generalist and specialist predictions are beneficial when a subset of the $K$ studies are of small size.
-We examined the differences $\mathbb E(\psi(\drw) - \psi(w_g^0))$ and $\mathbb E(\psi(\csw) - \psi(w_g^0))$ with Monte Carlo simulations and confirmed under the simulation setting, they can be approximated by the functions of $K$ and $n$ discussed in Proposition \ref{prop:bound}.
-We also confirmed with both numerical experiments and analytical approaches that in the setting of Example \ref{ex:K-regression}, $\cvcs$ outperforms DR stacking ($\mathbb E(\psi(\drw) - \psi(\csw))>0$) when $\sigma_\beta$ is large.
-Finally, we illustrated again through the application that $\cvcs$ tends to outperform DR stacking in generalist predictions when the heterogeneity of $E(Y|X)$ across studies is high.
+We illustrated in examples that DR stacking is nearly identical to $\cvws$ for generalist predictions, while $\cvcs$ is substantially different from both.
+We examined the differences $\mathbb E(\psi(\drw) - \psi(w_g^0))$ and $\mathbb E(\psi(\csw) - \psi(w_g^0))$ with Monte Carlo simulations and observed in simulations that they can be approximated by the bounds in Proposition \ref{prop:bound}.
+We also confirmed with numerical experiments and analytic results that $\cvcs$ outperforms DR stacking ($\mathbb E(\psi(\drw) - \psi(\csw))>0$) when the heterogeneity of $E(Y|X)$ across studies is high.